ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 Here `has phenotypic sex` would be an object property - a subclass of `has quality` - existing between a BFO independent continuent entity (the bearer) and a specifically dependent continuent that is about an organism's sexuality.
 The quality is represented as a categorical value.
 The range of `has phenotypic sex` can be constrained to PATO `phenotypic sex`.

-Other ontologies may allow a string value (or number code) via a specially defined **data property**.
-One could add a regular expression to validate a string to match possible values of a categorical variable.
+Other ontologies may allow a string value (or number code) via a specially defined **data property**, a variant on `has specified value`.
+One could add a regular expression to validate a string to match possible values of a categorical variable as in above H antigen example.

 <img align="right" src="/assets/images/docs/data_john_sex_dp.png">

 Here "has phenotypic sex" is a data property existing between a BFO independent continuent entity (a physical organism) and a string literal code representing its sexuality.
-For analysis to succeed, the literals must be normalized to desired categorical values of sexuality, especially where merging with other graphs is desired.
+For any kind of axioms to work reliably with these values, the literals must be normalized to categorical values of sexuality.
+Since the